dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 set the eapKeyData and aaaEapKeyData variables.

-The keying material can be made available to lower layers and the authenticator after the protected success indication (message_4) has been sent or received.
+The keying material can be made available to lower layers and the EAP authenticator after the protected success indication (message_4) has been sent or received.
 Implementations following {{RFC4137}} can set the eapKeyAvailable and aaaEapKeyAvailable variables.